EILEEN O. CARSON - FOUNDING DIRECTOR

 In 1974, Eileen began dancing with the Green Grass Cloggers, a traditional clogging group from North Carolina.
 Starting in 1979, The Fiddle Puppet Dancers provided a new vehicle for Eileen’s artistry and innovations.
 She began adapting traditional social dance figures into choreography for the quartet, and to create new steps and rhythms while developing her talent for staging and producing theater shows.
 Through Eileen’s direction, the group was one of the first to bring traditional percussive dance to professional performing arts venues.
 At her request, many international folk festivals provided opportunities for Eileen to collaborate with percussive dancers and musicians from diverse traditions and this path led to a unique repertoire and the theater productions that she went on to create.
 In 1994, the group changed their name to Footworks Percussive Dance Ensemble to reflect the expansion of the repertoire, a multicultural collection of percussive dances along with many original works choreographed by Eileen, always performed with some of the very best musicians in acoustic Americana music.

-Over the past two decades Eileen has continued her artistic growth and accomplished her goal of bringing percussive dance to a wider audience.
+Eileen continued her artistic growth and accomplished her goal of bringing percussive dance to a wider audience.
 Footworks was chosen by the Smithsonian Institution to represent American culture in Japan, The National Endowment for the Arts awarded Eileen a two year Choreography Fellowship and The Maryland State Arts Council has recognized her twice with the Individual Artist Award for Choreography.
 She also choreographed and performed in a piece for the first London run of Riverdance, received an Annie Award for Performing Artist by the Arts Council of Anne Arundel County, and won Best Song in the national Chris Austin Song Competition.
 Eileen has performed internationally at music festivals for audiences in the thousands, in sold-out concert halls, and in schools throughout the country.
-A spirited master teacher, she has taught hundreds of workshops and residencies at arts centers, universities, and traditional arts camps throughout the U.S. and abroad for all ages and abilities.
-Eileen is devoted to arts-in-education and is a Certified Teaching Artist, teaching arts-integrated residencies in schools throughout Maryland and beyond and was selected “Artist of the Year” by Young Audiences/Arts for Learning Maryland.
+A spirited master teacher, she taught hundreds of workshops and residencies at arts centers, universities, and traditional arts camps throughout the U.S. and abroad for all ages and abilities.
+Eileen was devoted to arts-in-education and was a Certified Teaching Artist, teaching arts-integrated residencies in schools throughout Maryland and beyond and was selected “Artist of the Year” by Young Audiences/Arts for Learning Maryland.

 Born into a musical family, Mark Schatz has been making music for most of his life.
 He began his formal musical training with cello at age ten and later switched over to string bass.
 His first performance was in 1971 on electric bass in a high school rock band.
 Inspired by a love for folk and traditional music, he started to play the guitar and mandolin.